Home/Food

 Literally "Husband and Wife Snack", these small round pancake bites are sold in pairs from street carts.
 One unit (the "husband") gets a quail egg inside; the other (the "wife") gets a savory batter filling.
 They're eaten together — the name reflects that they complete each other.

-📍 Yangon, Mandalay100 – 200 MMK per piece
+📍 Yangon, Mandalay100 – 200 MMK per pair

 Nan Gyi Thoke